lapanti/ts-react-boilerplate/README.md

 6. Start the deployable version by running `yarn run start` or read the [How to Docker](#dockerization) guide to Dockerize your application
 7. To test your application, run `yarn run test`
 8. Start modifying the code to build your own application
-9. ???
-10. Profit (like all those SaaS startups you've heard about)

 ## <a name="tipsandsuggestions">Tips and suggestions</a>
 - Make sure everything has a type (the more you squeeze out of the compiler the easier you're going to have it while developing)